Music at Coulsdon

 Our Music Department, situated on the top floor of the Academy, comprises a suite of two classrooms, recording studio and five practice rooms.

 Students have access to learn to perform, compose and listen to music on a range of instruments in a variety of styles during curriculum time and are encouraged to explore their interests further by taking part in extra-curricular clubs, performances and individual lesson tuition.
 Students have one lesson a week throughout Key Stage 3 and explore a wide-range of topics.

 There are a range of clubs currently on offer and students are encouraged to form their own groups and rehearse.
 There are a number of bands across all year groups, and clubs ranging from choir to music production (tech).

 If students wish to further their knowledge and practical expertise on a particular instrument there are a range of instruments available to learn with visiting tutors.
 If you would like more information of how to get involved in instrumental lessons or clubs please contact the music department.
 Currently we offer lessons on Piano, Guitar, Vocals, Drums, Violin, Viola, Flute, Saxophone and Clarinet.

 During the Summer Term the Academy is buzzing as students audition to be part of our spectacular show.
 We have so many talented students it's always difficult choosing the 10 finalists who perform in front of a packed audience at the live finals!
 If you would like to get involved, all kinds of acts are welcome to take part!

-Throughout the year students have opportunities to perform what they have been working on during lesson time at school assemblies, and annually at our Arts Showcase which is where parents get a chance to see the progress that students have made in lesson time, clubs and instrumental lessons.
+Throughout the year students have opportunities to perform in assemblies, and annually at our Arts Showcase where parents get a chance to see the progress that students have made in lesson time, clubs and instrumental lessons.

 Key Stage 4